'The WaterAid mission is such a crucial one': Corby firm raises more than £1,000 for charity with cycle challenge

 “I’m delighted we exceeded our fundraiser target of £1,000 raising £1,112 so far and counting.”

 Water Aid is a charity that aims to help bring clean water, decent toilets and good hygiene to everyone, everywhere.
-RS Components’ fundraising efforts have helped to boost the Anglian Water Cycle Ride 2023 off-road challenge overall target of £20,000.
+RS’ fundraising efforts have helped to boost the Anglian Water Cycle Ride 2023 off-road challenge overall target of £20,000.

 The RS team participants cycling alongside Chris were Craig Stasik, Richard Graham, Daniel Childerhouse and Liam Andrews.